UPPMAX/uppmax_intro_day_1/docs/reflections/20260119/README.md

 I always want this shorter.

+## 13:00 observer

+At 13:00 I introduced the observer.
+I had a meeting with him before at 12:30, where we agreed to follow the ideas I had in the lesson plan.
+It felt nice to welcome a colleague to show my work to!

 ## 13:55 discussion with observer

 The observer noted that learners change in behavior the moment I come in: